WeisonWEileen/weisonweileen.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year undergraduate student at Southern University of Science and Technology (SUSTech), majoring in Robotics Engineering, where I work closely with  <a href="https://scholar.google.com.hk/citations?user=-fnyGY4AAAAJ&hl=en">Prof. Boyu Zhou</a>, <a href="https://scholar.google.com/citations?hl=en&user=HQ6j-KsAAAAJ&view_op=list_works&sortby=pubdate">Prof. Wei Zhang</a>, and <a href="https://scholar.google.com/citations?hl=zh-CN&user=hejSEsYAAAAJ&view_op=list_works&sortby=pubdate">Prof. Chenglong Fu</a> .
+I am a undergraduate student at Southern University of Science and Technology (SUSTech), now visiting at berkeley, majoring in Robotics Engineering, where I work closely with  <a href="https://scholar.google.com.hk/citations?user=-fnyGY4AAAAJ&hl=en">Prof. Boyu Zhou</a>, <a href="https://scholar.google.com/citations?hl=en&user=HQ6j-KsAAAAJ&view_op=list_works&sortby=pubdate">Prof. Wei Zhang</a>, and <a href="https://scholar.google.com/citations?hl=zh-CN&user=hejSEsYAAAAJ&view_op=list_works&sortby=pubdate">Prof. Chenglong Fu</a> .
 Fansinated by the combination of Robotics in AI, I am eager to focus my future reaserach on **(a) Robotics with generative model and 3D perception**, **(b) Co-designing powerful model training paradigm and efficient on-board deployment.**

 Research